skippyr/libtdk/README.md

 ## ❡ About

-A simple C99 terminal manipulation library for Linux that can be used to create general purpose terminal applications.

-It includes features to manipulate terminal properties, styles and key readings with UTF-8 encoding.
+A simple C++ terminal manipulation library for Windows and Linux that can be used to create general purpose keyboard driven terminal applications and other libraries for more specific use cases.
+In summary, it includes features to manipulate terminal properties, styles and key readings with UTF-8 encoding.

 ## ❡ Install